Definition of MariaDB wait_timeout Function

 Conclusion

-MySQL and MariaDB databases include various timeout variable functions which are useful for controlling and managing the serve operations.
-The wait_timeout function in MariaDB refers to the number of seconds that the server is waiting for any task or operation on an established connection before it gets closed.
+MySQL and MariaDB databases include various timeout variable functions useful for controlling and managing the serve operations.
+The wait_timeout function in MariaDB actively refers to the duration that the server waits for any task or operation on an established connection before actively closing it.
 Hence, the function works dynamically and supports the configuration file with data type BIGINT UNSIGNED.

 Recommended Articles